kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 <img src="./media/assistant_code.png" width="500" alt="Kagi Assistant - Code"><br />

-For Starter and Professional members this modes uses gpt-3.5-turbo, and for Ultimate members it uses gpt-4.
+For Starter and Professional members this mode uses gpt-3.5-turbo, and for Ultimate members it uses gpt-4.

 Access directly with the `!code` bang.